SynergyRentals/SynergyRentalsPro/docs/README.md

 - `GUESTY_CLIENT_SECRET`: OAuth client secret for the Guesty API
 - `GUESTY_WEBHOOK_SECRET`: Signing key for webhook verification

+### Retrieving the Webhook Secret

+The webhook secret can be obtained through the following methods:

+1. **From Guesty Dashboard**: When setting up webhooks in Guesty, copy the provided Signing Key (secret)
+2. **From Our API**: Access the temporary endpoint `/api/guesty-management/get-webhook-secret` (admin access required)

+These methods are documented in more detail in the [Guesty Webhook Guide](./guesty-webhook-guide.md).

 ### Implementation Details

 - `server/lib/guestyApiClient.ts`: Client for making API requests to Guesty